shaheedebrahim/DutchBlitz/README.md

-CPSC 441 Networking Project
+#CPSC 441 Networking Project

-This version includes a homescreen that has been developed, please note that the buttons do not do anything as of yet.

-To compile and execute you will need a version of Android Studio.
+This project is a modified version of DutchBlitz written by

+Sean Ovens
+Kendra Wannamaker
+Shaheed Ebrahim

+To run the app follow these steps
+  1. Install android studio or intellij with the android plugin
+  2. Clone the project from the repo
+  3. Run the emulator with a phone that has a minimum gradle version of 21
+  4. SSH into the ubuntu server
+  5. CD into app/
+  6. Run the Server by typing command: java -cp mysql....(jar file):.
+Server 1234
+  7. Enjoy!

+For any questions please email shaheed_ebrahim@hotmail.com